-212-221 KNPK TGVYEKHAK RPDA #93 ID 743 216#14.016 SumInt 4.07
+212-221 KNPK TGVYEEKHAK RPDA #93 ID 743 216#14.016 SumInt 4.07 same scheme as the fragment table.

-The ms/ms graph at the bottom right shows the mass data of the peptide as listed in the input file.
-Identified peptide fragments are colored along the same scheme as the fragment table.
 The graph is controlled through the vertical gray band above: Only the ions checked in the "lons" check-box are displayed, Labels can show ID (fragment number), mass of identified and mass of non-identified peaks.
 If the "Sequence" box is checked in the 'Hit' panel, relative fragment mass intensities are displayed along with the sequence in the graph window: